ufal/npfl114/exam/questions.md

   the choice of distribution of negative samples.
 [5]

 #### Questions@:, Lecture 10 Questions
-- Draw a sequence-to-sequence architecture for machine translation, both during training and during inference (without attention).
+- Considering machine translation, draw a recurrent sequence-to-sequence architecture without attention, both during training and during inference (include embedding layers, recurrent cells, classification layers, argmax/softmax).
 [5]

-- Draw a sequence-to-sequence architecture for machine translation used during training, including the attention.
+- Considering machine translation, draw a recurrent sequence-to-sequence architecture with attention, used during training (include embedding layers, recurrent cells, attention, classification layers, argmax/softmax).
   Then write down how exactly is the attention computed.
 [10]

 - Explain how can word embeddings tying be used in a sequence-to-sequence architecture.
 [5]